carlos815/portfolio-blog/content/blog/blog/en/persistent-context-api-in-react/index.md

 }
 ```

-We can consume it as we normally would, and its state will stay across browsers reloads :O
+That's more like it!
+We can consume it as we normally would, and its state will stay even if you close the page :O
  ```jsx
 const Counter = () => {
   const { counter, setCounter } = useDataState()